 - Transparency – use the sliders to control the transparency of each layer.

 The Mask and Dim Settings section of the panel's View Options tab

 To help manage the display of the large number of objects that can exist even in a simple PCB design, the PCB editor has the ability to fade objects that are not of interest.
 For example, if you click on a net in the Nets mode of

 the PCB panel and the panel drop-down is set to Dim or Mask, then all objects that do not belong to that net are faded.
 This allows you to more easily focus your attention on a specific design element,

 such as a net or a class of nets, class of components, objects targeted by a certain design rule, and so on.

 The Additional Options section of the panel's View Options tab

 - Test Points – enable this option to display additional information on pads and vias that have been configured as testpoints.
 A Pad or a Via can be configured as a testpoint by enabling the Fabrication and/or Assembly Testpoint options in the relevant mode of the Properties panel.
-Testpoints are indicated by the addition of the string
+Testpoints are indicated by adding the string